Netcracker/.github/README.md

 # Qubership GitHub Workflow Templates

-This folder contains reusable GitHub Actions workflow templates for common CI/CD, release, and automation tasks across Qubership and Netcracker repositories.
+In this repository in folder [workflow-templates](./workflow-templates/) you can find GitHub Actions workflow templates for common CI/CD, release, and automation tasks across Qubership and Netcracker repositories.
 These templates help standardize and accelerate automation for various languages and use cases.

 ## Available Workflow Templates